Etiquette is an important practice in itself that sets a tone and mindset of all those present.

 - Please keep cell phones and electronics in silent mode during the service.

 - When leaving your seat, stand up, gassho and bow to the person across from you.
-Step toward the middle of the room, then bow to the Honzon.
-Turn and walk toward the back of the room.
+Step toward the middle of the room, then bow to the honzon (main Buddha image).

 - A bowl for dana (practice of generosity) will be in the back of the room near the entrance.
 You may also donate online.
 Any donation will be gratefully accepted to sustain running the temple.
 While all clergy and lay leaders are unpaid volunteers, we have expenses of studio rent, insurance, and online service fees.